razimograbi/DependencySalvation/README.md

 # Dependency Graph Generator for C# - Simplifying Test Setup

+## ⚠️ Warning

+This program isn't ready for production use.
+Please exercise caution when using it, as it may contain untested features or bugs.
+The production-ready version is private and not available in this repository.

 ## Project Goal
 The primary goal of this Dependency Graph Generator is to significantly reduce the time and effort required for setting up unit tests in C# projects.
 By automatically analyzing and mocking complex dependency structures, it aims to make the testing proccess easier, and make developers focus on writing meaningful tests rather than wrestling with dependency setup.